thinkdatascience/thinkdatascience.github.io/_posts/2020-12-15-R2andAdjustedR2.md

 from sklearn.metrics import r2_score
 ```

-For this article, we chose the Boston House Prices data set, which is also available in sklearn package.
+For this article, we chose the Boston House Prices data set, which is also available in the sklearn package.
 More info [here]{https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html}.
 This dataset has 503 rows and 13 columns.

 ```python
 data  = pd.read_csv("boston.csv")